April 24, 2019 – Through projects such as ADAPTABLE, CTTI, and the NIH Collaboratory, the DCRI is defining how to use RWE in clinical research.

 From electronic health records to insurance claims, patient registries, and mobile devices, modern technology has ushered in a wealth of real world data (RWD) that can complement traditional randomized clinical trials to help researchers understand more about a drug or treatment.
 Until recently, however, there was little agreement on how to transform this data into solid evidence that can guide patients to better decisions.

-In 2018, the U.S. Food and Drug Administration (FDA) released a new Framework for Real-World Evidence (RWE).
+In late 2018, the U.S. Food and Drug Administration (FDA) released a new Framework for Real-World Evidence (RWE).
 The document, which establishes a definitive roadmap for FDA’s development of standards for the use of RWD and RWE, is a product of insights gleaned from some of the nation’s most respected trailblazers in advancing the generation and use of RWE, including the DCRI.

 Specifically, the Framework outlines various areas in which FDA will evaluate the use of RWD and RWE; FDA’s plan for evaluating how RWD can be incorporated into study designs and the regulatory considerations for such use of RWD; and FDA’s plan for developing guidance in a number of key areas, including on data standards and additional sources of RWD to help address current gaps in the capture of key information.